ricardomvv/ricardomvv/README.md

 <b><i>" When someone points a gun to your head, the question is not whether to surrender or be killed.
 You still have 146 more ways to get out of this situation "</b></i>

-- 🔭 I worked at PoP-RN as an intern in Computer Networks
+- 🔭 I worked at PoP-RN as an intern in Newtork Analyst
 - 🌱 I have a degree in Science and Technology with an emphasis on Computing
 - 👯 I’m looking to collaborate on Activities involving computer networks and programming
 - 💬 Ask me about Whatever you want